Layr-Labs/eigenda-operator-setup/mainnet/README.md

 ## Advanced - Multi drive support for V2 LittDB

 LittDB is capable of partitioning the chunks DB across multiple drives.
+See https://github.com/Layr-Labs/eigenda/blob/master/node/database-paths.md for more details.

 ### Example .env that defines 2 littDB partitions
 ```